Spectrum (brand): Time Warner Cable Maxx

-On January 30, 2014, Time Warner Cable announced its new TWC Maxx initiative in New York City and Los Angeles which substantially boosted service speeds at no additional cost compared to the existing speed tiers, with the highest speed tier tripling from 100 Mbit/s to 300 Mbit/s.
+On January 30, 2014, Time Warner Cable announced its new TWC Maxx initiative in New York City and Los Angeles, which substantially boosted service speeds at no additional cost compared to the existing speed tiers, with the highest speed tier tripling from 100 Mbit/s to 300 Mbit/s.

-As of mid 2016, TWC Maxx upgrades have been completed in New York City up the Hudson Valley, Los Angeles, Austin, Kansas City, Dallas, San Antonio, Raleigh, Hawaii, and Charlotte.
-Rollouts of TWC Maxx were in progress in San Diego, Greensboro, and Wilmington and were completed in early 2016.
+As of mid-2016, TWC Maxx upgrades were completed in New York City up the Hudson Valley, Los Angeles, Austin, Kansas City, Dallas, San Antonio, Raleigh, Hawaii, and Charlotte.
+Rollouts of TWC Maxx in San Diego, Greensboro, and Wilmington were completed in early 2016.

-After the TWC acquisition by Charter in June 2016, TWC Maxx upgrades have indefinitely been put on hold.
+After the TWC acquisition by Charter in May 2016, TWC Maxx upgrades were indefinitely put on hold.
+The TWC Maxx initiative later became moot, with the DOCSIS 3.1 platform rolling out across the entire network.